-— Before I told the world I was pregnant, I had to got to a certain place.
-Read more to find out where that place was at.
+— Before I told the world I was pregnant, I had to go to a certain place.
+Read to find out where that perfect place was.

 In my last post, I shared an important conversation I had that saved a person’s life; my baby’s.
 But before I went home, I had to be by myself.
 The ten-minute drive wasn’t enough.
 I knew exactly where to go before facing reality; the COVE.
 The Cove is a nearby waterfront I grew up visiting.

 Staring out over the water while sitting in my car was a must.
 I had done this many times before that day, but this time was far different.
 I was no longer by myself; I had a baby this time.
 But this visit to the Cove I included someone I felt I needed more than ever; God.

 It sure wasn’t my first time praying to God being a year prior He graciously opened up my heart, soal, and mind to Him.
 Most of my prayers were mostly thanks and asking for guidance in a career.
 But now, needless to say, by prayer was dramatically different being my look on life ahead had changed.

 Yes, I felt great peace inside when I left the Crisis Pregnancy Center, but that didn’t mean I was happy-go-lucky from then on.
 At the Cove was where me, myself, and I began soaking in the reality that I was pregnant.

 Me, pondering what people would think and how I’d be feeling.

 After forty-five minutes or so, after deeper-than-normal prayer while wiping a few tears, I hoped no one noticed.
 But suddenly, I saw a guy about my age walking over.
 The closer he got, I realized I knew him.

 Oh, no. Not now.
 No. Of all the times for this to happen.
 Please don’t come here.

 A guy I graduated with the year before was right there.
 I rolled my window down.